evanhockings/QuantumACES.jl/docs/src/guide.md

 ] add QuantumACES
 ```

-CAUTION: This package uses [PythonCall](https://github.com/JuliaPy/PythonCall.jl) to call a number of Python packages.
+BEWARE: This package uses [PythonCall](https://github.com/JuliaPy/PythonCall.jl) to call a number of Python packages.
 If PythonCall and these packages are not configured correctly, associated functions will not work.
 The packages attempts to load the following Python packages: